DamoM73/turtle_vid_tute/lesson_2.md

 print("Hello Adam")
 ```

-This code will produce the following results:
+This code will produce the following results.

 ```
 Hello Jesse